SAP/spartacus-docs/_pages/ccp/configurable-products-integration.md

     },
     ```

-- Deactivate the saveForLater component that is assigned to CMS component SaveForLaterComponent: Introduce a new module that clears the assigned SPA components for that CMS component.
+- Deactivate the `saveForLater` component that is assigned to CMS component `SaveForLaterComponent`: Introduce a new module that clears the assigned SPA components for that CMS component.
 The following is an example:

     ```ts
     @NgModule({